Guildefithay History, Family Crest & Coats of Arms

 One of the earliest records of the family was that of Nicholas Guildford (fl.
 1250), poet, who is the supposed author of an English poem, 'The Owl and the Nightingale.'
 It takes the "form of a contest between the two birds as to their relative merits of voice and singing.
 Master Nicholas de Guildford is chosen as umpire, and we then learn that his home is at Porteshom (now Portisham) in Dorset.
 'The Owl and the Nightingale' is a poem of real merit, smoothly and melodiously written, and is an excellent specimen of the south-western dialect of the thirteenth century."

 Early History of the Guildefithay family

-Another 153 words (11 lines of text) covering the years 1500, 1455 and 1506 are included under the topic Early Guildefithay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guildefithay research.
+Another 77 words (6 lines of text) covering the years 1500, 1455, 1506, 1489 and 1532 are included under the topic Early Guildefithay History in all our PDF Extended History products and printed products wherever possible.

 Guildefithay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Guildefithay has undergone many spelling variations, including Guildford, Guildeford, Guilford, Gilford and others.

 Early Notables of the Guildefithay family (pre 1700)